Please see News & Updates, Site Coordinator Forms & Links and Youth and Family Resource link for Registration Forms and

-The City of Bridgeport "Lighthouse Program" is an innovative school/community program sponsored by the City of Bridgeport through its Department of Youth Services, School Department , and nonprofit community.
+The City of Bridgeport "Lighthouse Program" is an innovative school/community program sponsored by the City of Bridgeport through its Department of Youth Services, Bridgeport Board of Education, and nonprofit community.
 It receives local, state, and federal funding as well as parent fees.

 The Lighthouse Program brings together community sponsorship in 24 Bridgeport public schools to provide over 2400 students daily with a safe and supportive environment after school, and during the summer.
 The program which operates Monday through Friday between the hours of 3:00 to 5:30 pm provides educational, cultural, and recreational opportunities through a diversified approach to programming.
-The summer program operates for five full weeks from 8:30 and 5:30 and both programs include academics that support school day learning as well as athletic and recreational activities designed to motivate participants.
+The summer program operates for five full weeks from 8:30 to 5:30 and both programs include academics that support school day learning as well as athletic and recreational activities designed to motivate participants.
 Partnering agencies include the YMCA, ABCD,Ralphola Taylor Center, Bethel African Methodist Episcopal Church, Neighborhood Studios,Village Initiative Project and a host of other nonprofits providing special activities including science, dance, art, theater, music and various sports.

 Specific activities provided at the various sites include homework assistance, tutoring, computer instruction, board games, basketball, karate, arts & crafts, ballroom dance, swimming, drill team ,math, science, reading activities, thematic units, open recreation, special education, tennis, nutrition education, chess, cooking, theater, art, and music.